FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/security_start_here/ssl_and_tls_protocols_about/TLS_cipher_suites.md

     "title": "TLS cipher suites",
     "linkTitle": "TLS cipher suites",
     "weight": "230"
-}<span class="mc-variable axway_variables.Component_Long_Name variable">Axway Gateway</span>: Managing Security
+}{{< Gateway/componentlongname  >}}: Managing Security

-<span class="mc-variable suite_variables.GatewayName variable">Gateway</span> supports the cipher suites listed in this section.
+{{< Gateway/gatewayname  >}} supports the cipher suites listed in this section.
 The availability of the ciphers is conditioned by various factors, as shown in the table.

 <table>
    <thead>